Double Down (sandwich): Oceania

 KFC Australia started selling the Double Down (renamed The Double) with the tagline "make time for mantime" on March 30, 2011, for a limited time only.
 The Double was successful in Australia, although it was criticized for being unhealthy.
 KFC Australia announced via their Facebook page that if they reached 500,000 likes, they would bring the Double back to Australian stores for a limited time period of two days.
 The page reached 500,000 likes on June 15, 2012, and KFC announced that the Double would go on sale on June 27 and 28.
 The Double reappeared on menus in December 2012, again for a limited time only.

 From May 10, 2011, the Double Down was available in New Zealand for an initially limited period of five weeks.
 The Double Down was also brought back for one day only on March 31, 2012, exclusively in Dunedin to raise funds for the Otago Rugby Union which faced financial difficulties in early 2012.
 On July 24, 2012, KFC resumed sales of the Double Down in New Zealand.

 On October 28, 2016, KFC Australia announced via Facebook that they would again sell the Double Down for a limited time of four weeks, as well as a new spinoff product called the Hawaiian Double (replacing bacon with pineapple), commencing November 1.
 This was in response to an online campaign launched by Australian Facebook page 'Yeah the Boys'.

 In August 2020, KFC Australia quietly launched and sold another variant of the Double Down, named the Zinger Mozzarella Double, which included Zinger-coated mozzarella-filled patties, bacon, mayonnaise and mozzarella cheese.
 The product was released through a "secret menu" on KFC's mobile delivery app and instructions on how to purchase it were later publicly unveiled through a grassroots advertising campaign on TikTok.
 Over a year later, in September 2021, KFC Australia launched yet another variant of the Double Down via their mobile app, known as the Pizza Double, which includes pepperoni slices and pizza sauce.
 The Pizza Double was sold in both original and Zinger variants alongside the regular original and Zinger Doubles.
 It was sold through September 7 until October 4, 2021.

 Nutritional analysis

 NPR compared its calorie count to that of McDonald's Premium Crispy Chicken Club Sandwich.
 Both the grilled and fried Double Down products have nearly a full day's worth of sodium according to the American Heart Association's guidelines.
-A Los Angeles Times reviewer pointed out that the grilled chicken Double Down has fewer calories and less fat than the fried chicken Double Down (460 versus 540 calories, and 23 g versus 32 g fat) but that the grilled chicken option has more sodium (1,430 mg versus 1,380).
+A Los Angeles Times reviewer pointed out that the grilled chicken Double Down has fewer calories and less fat than the fried chicken Double Down (460 versus 540 kilocalories, and 23 g versus 32 g fat) but that the grilled chicken option has more sodium (1,430 mg versus 1,380).
 The L.A.
-Times article also noted that both Double Downs have fewer calories than Burger King's TenderCrisp chicken sandwich, which has 800 calories.
+Times article also noted that both Double Downs have fewer calories than Burger King's TenderCrisp chicken sandwich, which has 800 kilocalories.